-Restless Legs, also known as Willis-Ekbom Disease, is a disorder known to cause intense itching and urge to move the legs.
-The condition is considered a sleep disorder by doctors as it tends to get worse during the night and during periods of long rest and inactivity.
+Restless Legs, also known as Willis-Ekbom Disease (WED), is a disorder known to cause intense itching and urge to move the legs.
+The condition is considered a sleep disorder by doctors as it tends to get worse during the night and periods of long rest and inactivity.
 People with restless legs have trouble sitting still and getting to sleep at night.
 The problem can get worse without any intervention.
-Overall quality of life continues to be affected as the condition gets worse and worse.
+The overall quality of life continues to be affected as the condition gets worse and worse.

 A strange itching or “crawling” sensation in the legs.
 The itching sensations may also present in the arms as well as legs.